 The most common and basic illumination elements are street lights.
-In general, lighting is a safety feature providing illumination for pedestrians, cycling and vehicular movement during the night.
+In general, lighting is a safety feature providing illumination for pedestrians, cycling and vehicular movement when it is dark.
 Street lights are primarily concerned with roadway illumination.
-Pedestrian lights provide security, safety from hazards, wayfinding and decorative functions in urban areas.
+Pedestrian lighting is used in higher pedestrian traffic areas to increase light levels for safety and for wayfinding.
 Pedestrian lights may be installed on pedestrian scaled poles or in combination with street light poles.
-Accent or specialty lighting can add additional safety to the streetscape and provide versatile visual aesthetics.
+Accent or specialty lighting can add additional safety to the streetscape and contribute to the character and experience of the street.
 Street lighting is generally found in the continuity strip or amenity zone, while pedestrian lights can be found in the amenity zone or frontage zone.
-At intersections, the City should coordinate with the Region to consolidate lighting and traffic signal poles to reduce obstructions and select a suitable pole design for the urban context.
+At intersections, lighting and traffic signal poles should be coordinated to reduce obstructions and minimize clutter.